Adversarial Multi-Model Development Pipeline (VSDD)¶

 Roles¶

-The pipeline separates two antagonistic roles across different model instances — ideally different providers:
+The pipeline splits two opposing roles across different model instances, ideally different providers:

 - Builder — owns specs, tests, and implementation.
-Accumulates context across phases and can develop confirmation bias toward its own decisions.
+It accumulates context across phases and can develop confirmation bias toward its own decisions.

 - Adversary — gets a fresh context window each review pass and attacks specs, tests, and code with no prior investment.
 The context reset is the mechanism: the adversary cannot rationalize decisions it did not make.

-Using a different model family for each role (e.g., Claude as Builder, Gemini as Adversary) reduces correlated failure modes — multi-model ensembles suppress shared error patterns that same-family models exhibit even with a fresh context (LLM-TOPLA, EMNLP 2024).
-See Loop Strategy Spectrum for when fresh-context resets are appropriate.
+Use a different model family for each role, for example Claude as Builder and Gemini as Adversary.
+This reduces correlated failure modes.
+Multi-model ensembles suppress shared error patterns that same-family models show even with a fresh context (LLM-TOPLA, EMNLP 2024).
+See when fresh-context resets are appropriate for more.

 graph TD